Graph product structure for non-minor-closed classes: Graphs Derived from Shortcut Systems

 \subsection{Powers of Bounded Degree Graphs}

-Recall that the \emph{$k$-th power} of a graph $G$ is the graph $G^k$ with vertex set $V(G^k):=V(G)$, where $vw\in E(G^k)$ if and only if $\dist_G(v,w)\leq k$.
+Recall that the \defin{$k$-th power} of a graph $G$ is the graph $G^k$ with vertex set $V(G^k):=V(G)$, where $vw\in E(G^k)$ if and only if $\dist_G(v,w)\leq k$.
 If $G$ is planar with maximum degree $\Delta$, then $G^k$ is $2k(k+1)\Delta^{k}$-planar by \cref{DrawG}.
-Thus we can immediately conclude that bounded powers of planar graphs of bounded degree admit bounded layered partitions.
+Thus we can immediately conclude that bounded powers of planar graphs of bounded degree have product structure.
 However, the bounds we obtain are improved by the following lemma that constructs a shortcut system directly.

-\begin{lem} If a graph $G$ has maximum degree $\Delta$, then $G^k = G^\PP$ for some $(k,2k \Delta^{k})$-shortcut system $\PP$. \end{lem}
+\begin{lem} If a graph $G$ has maximum degree $\Delta$, then $G^k = G^\SS$ for some $(k,2k \Delta^{k})$-shortcut system $\SS$. \end{lem}

 \begin{proof} For each pair of vertices $x$ and $y$ in $G$ with $\dist_G(x,y)\in\{1,\dots,k\}$, fix an $xy$-path $P_{xy}$ of length $\dist_G(x,y)$ in $G$.
-Let $\PP:=\{P_{xy}: \dist_G(x,y)\in\{1,\dots,k\} \}$.
+Let $\SS:=\{P_{xy}: \dist_G(x,y)\in\{1,\dots,k\} \}$.
 Say $P_{xy}$ uses some vertex $v$ as an internal vertex.
 If $\dist_G(v,x)=i$ and $\dist_G(v,y)=j$, then $i,j\in\{1,\dots,k-1\}$ and $i+j\leq k$.
 The number of vertices at distance $i$ from $v$ is at most $\Delta^i$.
-Thus the number of paths in $\PP$ that use $v$ as an internal vertex is at most
+Thus the number of paths in $\SS$ that use $v$ as an internal vertex is at most

-Hence $\PP$ is a $(k, 2k \Delta^k)$-shortcut system. \end{proof}
+Hence $\SS$ is a $(k, 2k \Delta^k)$-shortcut system. \end{proof}

 \cref{ShortcutProduct,PowerShortcut} imply: